Opening bell: Markets trade in green; Sensex at 61,868.74, Nifty at 18,298.95

-The markets on Tuesday opened in green with Sensex at 61,868.74, up by 104.49 points and Nifty rose by 34.55 points at 18,298.95.
-Hindustan Unilever, IndusInd Bank, Tata Steel, Tata Motors and Titan were the top gainers whereas Sun Pharma, ITC, Bajaj Finance, Infosys and HCL Tech were the top losers.
+The markets on Wednesday opened in green with Sensex at 61,876.15, up by 114.82 points and Nifty rose by 35.45 points at 18,301.40.
+Power Grid, IndusInd Bank, Tata Motors, Bajaj Finserv and Bajaj Finance were the top gainers whereas HDFC Bank, Sun Pharma, Asian Paints, ITC ahd HDFC were the top losers.

-The stocks of Lupin, Reliance Infrastructure, Raymond, Apollo Tyres, Birla Corporation, Castrol India, Eveready, Indraprastha Gas, Rain Industries, Nazara Technologies and Shipping Corporation of India will be in focus as the companies are announcing the results for the last quarter today.
+The stocks of Larsen & Toubro, Dr Reddy's Laboratories, Bosch, Godrej Consumer Products, BASF India, Gujarat Gas, Orchid Pharma, Novartis India and Escorts Kubota will be in focus as the companies are announcing the results for the last quarter today.

 Global markets